 Over the course of the next year, Gumby was returned to the shelter a whopping 11 times.

 For example, Gumby returned to CAS four times during his third adoption.
 He was dropped off once by a Good Samaritan, once by animal control, and twice by his adopter.
+What a sneaky pup!

 In December 2015, the staff made a last-ditch effort to adopt Gumby into a forever home, only for him to escape three times in less than one month.
+Things were getting kind of ridiculous at this point, Gumby would not stay put, no matter where he was placed.

 Gumby may look like your typical hound mix, but his Houdini-esque escape skills have made him quite famous in the town of Charleston, South Carolina.